mad-ent-java-s22/indie-project/README.md

 * does not amplify harmful or misleading info

 ### User stories
-* as a social media user, I do not want my data to be collected so that I do not have a creepy feeling of being watched every time I log in
+* As a private person, I do not want my data to be collected so that I do not have a creepy feeling of being watched every time I log in
-* as an app user, I do not want to be treated as a resource by the app creator
+* As a dignified human, I do not want to be treated as a resource by the app creator
-* I do not want to be fed controversial or misleading content
+* As a consumer of quality journalism, I do not want to be fed controversial or misleading content
-* I do not want to be distracted from meaningful issues
+* As an engaged member of society, I do not want to be distracted from meaningful issues
-* I do not want to be a part of a system that energizes hatred and bigotry
+* As a lover of peace kindness, I do not want to be a part of a system that energizes hatred and bigotry

 ### Links
 [Project Plan](/ProjectPlan.md)